vishesh-jaiswal23/dakshayanideploy/README.md

   extensions enabled (both are bundled with the default PHP builds).
 - Optional: a web server such as Apache or Nginx.
 The project also runs via PHP’s built-in development server for local testing.
+- A Gemini API key (`GEMINI_API_KEY`) if you plan to run the automated news, blog, or operations review tasks.

 ## Local development